Tertiary Access Payment (TAP) 010-20111938

 Special circumstances

-Where a student experiences special circumstance beyond their control, that affects their ability to submit a TAP New Claim in the calendar year immediately following the completion of year 12 (or equivalent qualification), they have 14 days after the closing date to contact Services Australia.
+Where a student experiences special circumstance beyond their control, that affects their ability to submit a TAP new Claim in the calendar year immediately following the completion of year 12 (or equivalent qualification).
+They have 14 days after the closing date to contact Services Australia.

-The student can then lodge their TAP New claim within 13 weeks from the day they contact Services Australia to have their claim assessed.
+The student can then lodge their TAP new claim within 13 weeks from the day they contact Services Australia to have their claim assessed.
 The student needs to meet one of the special circumstance beyond their control criteria and may need to provide evidence.

 Effect on income support payments

-TAP is considered an Equity or Merit based scholarship and is not taxable.
+The TAP is considered an Equity or Merit based scholarship and is not taxable.
 The TAP may be assessed as income where the student is receiving scholarships totalling more than the exempt income amount for Equity and Merit scholarships.
 The system will code this on the OIN screen within the claim when processing.
 See Assessing Scholarship income.

 Online reviews